-Expat help guide on grocery shopping in the Netherlands – tips about Holland supermarkets, Dutch names for common foods, nutritional label terminology.
+Expat help guide on grocery shopping in the Netherlands – tips about Holland supermarkets, Dutch names of common foods, nutritional value labeling.

 Supermarkets and grocery stores (‘winkels’) in the Netherlands are laid out and operate much the same as those elsewhere in Europe and the west, with dedicated areas for produce, bread/bakery, meats, dairy products, frozen foods and dry goods.
 The selection is typically not as broad as that found in American supermarkets.
 This is especially true for city center grocery stores which will be smaller than those found in suburban areas and shopping centers.

 – Shopping bags are not provided for free.
 Since the start of 2016, all retail stores in the Netherlands, including supermarkets, are required by law to charge customers for shopping bags.
 The purpose is to reduce the amount of plastics being added to the environment by training customers to bring their own bags.
 For shoppers who forget to bring their own bags, there are bags available by the cash wrap.
 The cost for a regular size plastic bag is typically 10 cents.

 – Cash and PIN (bank cards) are acceptable means of payment; foreign credit cards typically are not.

 – Because the 1 cent Euro coin is not used anymore, customers who pay by cash will have the total cost of their order rounded up or down to the nearest 5 cent.
 For example, if the amount of an order for a customer paying cash totals €23.28, they will need to pay €23.30.
 If the order was €23.27, they are charged €23.25.

 – During busy periods, additional checkout lanes are opened.
 Be aware these lanes may only accept PIN card (not cash).
 A sign will usually communicate this.